iterative/dvc.org/static/docs/commands-reference/commit.md

 ## Description

 Normally DVC commands like `dvc add`, `dvc repro` or `dvc run`, commit the data to the DVC cache as the last step.
-What _commit_ means is that DVC
+What _commit_ means is that DVC:

-* Computes a checksum for the file
+* Computes a checksum for the file, or for the contents of a directory structure.
 * Enters the checksum and file name into the DVC stage file
 * Tells the SCM to ignore the file (e.g. add entry to `.gitignore`).
 If the workspace was initialized with no SCM support (`dvc init --no-scm`) this does